Founder & Lead Editor

 See current availability and pricing

 One of the best parts about the 740 is the lack of a break-in period.
-You know how some shoes, especially those with leather, can feel stiff and unforgiving at first?
-You won't find that here.
-Thanks to the plush ABZORB cushioning and the flexible mesh upper, they are comfortable right out of the box.
-There’s no need to suffer through a week of blisters just to get them to feel right.
-They’re ready for a full day of walking from the very first wear.
+Some shoes feel stiff and unforgiving at first, but you don’t really get that here.
+Thanks to the ABZORB cushioning and flexible mesh upper, they feel good right out of the box.
+They’re ready for a full day of walking from the first wear.

 This immediate comfort is something that gets mentioned a lot.
 As one wearer put it: